 Facebook’s chatbots and messengers have surpassed the sales generated via email campaigns.
 With a more direct line of communication, Facebook Messenger chatbots generate an 80% open rate and 20% click-through rates on average!

 Messengers now come with call-to-action buttons, a seamless checkout process, and interactive visual templates for chatting.

 Instagram is now becoming social commerce giant with 200 million users visiting at least one business profile a day.

 The latest data suggests that 70% of consumers go to Instagram to discover new products.

 This feature enables shoppers to look through images and videos of products in their feed.
-Once they find an item they want to buy, they click on the post, select the dimensions or color, and then pay without leaving Instagram.
+Once they find an item they want to buy, they click on the post, select the dimensions or colour, and then pay without leaving Instagram.